WilsonPercival/WilsonPercival/lock selection on the global layer bug/lock_selection_on_the_global_layer_bug_r297b_eng.md

 1. Open the project.
 2. Go to Layout 2.
-3. Try "Lock selection" on a sprite.
+3. Try `Lock selection` on a sprite.

 ## Observed result